rh-cssre/glitchtip/README.md

 *TBD*

-*Note:* The default values assume a externally managed PostgresSQL database and a chart managed Redis.
+*Note:* The default values assume a externally managed PostgresSQL database and external Redis.
 Redis in GlitchTip is ephemeral.